AreebaAleem/CV-Sign_Language_Translator/README.md

-# **Pakistani Sign Language Translator**
+# **Sign Language Translator**

 ## **Project Overview**
-Welcome to the **Pakistani Sign Language Translator** project repository.
+Welcome to the **Sign Language Translator** project repository.
 This initiative is a part of our Computer Vision semester coursework, developed with MATLAB.
 Here, we document our journey and the milestones we achieve in creating a tool that can translate Pakistani Sign Language gestures into text.

 ## **Mission**
 Our mission is to develop a translator that not only recognizes gestures with high accuracy but also provides a seamless translation experience.
 We aim to empower the deaf community in Pakistan by offering them a means to communicate more effectively with the wider society.